Milford Sound Cruise

-Bounded by steep cliffs and dense rainforest, Milford Sound will captivate the most experienced traveller.
+Bounded by steep cliffs and dense rainforest, a Milford Sound cruise will captivate the most experienced traveller.
 A long narrow inlet at the northernmost end of Fiordland National Park and opening out onto the Tasman Sea, Milford Sound was created by icy glaciers slicing into and eroding mountains way back in the ice ages.

 It’s difficult to describe the scale and beauty of Milford Sound without using all of the superlatives: staggering, jaw-dropping, out-of-this-world, second-to-none, breathtaking, magnificent, incredible, magical, OMG, wow, hashtag-bucket-list!
 It’s all those things, so maybe we should just say that it is huge and amazing, and that if you visit this place named ‘the eighth wonder of the world’ you will be awe-struck.

 The best way to experience the grandeur of this landscape is on the water.
 Board a Milford Sound cruise and marvel at the sheer rock walls coming straight out of the sea, tumbling waterfalls and, prominent in the centre, the focal point of millions of photographs: Mitre Peak (Rahotu).

 Despite all the wow-factor, Milford Sound is also a place of serenity and peaceful wonder: it can feel very humbling to be in the middle of the sea surrounded by this huge landscape created by Nature’s power and patience.

 What is Milford Sound?

 Well, first off, Milford Sound is not a Sound!
 It is a fiord.
 Sounds are formed when a river valley is flooded by the sea, but this beautiful place was created by ancient glacier movement.
 While the word Sound in this case refers to geography and not music, the main thing you’ll hear in Milford is the sound of cascading waterfalls gushing down vertical cliffs from the surrounding rainforest into the waters below.
 The two main permanent waterfalls are Lady Bowen Falls (162m high) and Stirling Falls.
 A particularly picturesque row of four identically-sized waterfalls named the Four Sisters only appear on Milford’s rainy days.

 A WORD ABOUT MILFORD’S WEATHER